Skip to main content

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Nivestym is injected under the skin or into a vein.
-A healthcare provider may teach you or your caregiver how to properly use this medication at home.
+A healthcare provider may give you this injection or may teach you how to properly use this medicine by yourself.

 Doses are based on weight.
 Your dose may change if you gain or lose weight.